Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Conclusions

 \section{Conclusions}

 Results demonstrate that the types of imagery shared in online social spaces can be a strong indicator of one's ideological position -- at least in the context of US congresspeople.
-While this finding is consistent with existing literature, we also find that standard deep learning image characterization models capture only a portion of this structure.
-We find that, across three distinct models of image representation, two visually similar images can convey vastly divergent ideological messages.
-This divergence primarily appears driven by images of documents or images with text overlays.
-As this latter image type captures the popular meme format, and we find politicians share a variety of image types, these findings show the complexity inherent in the use of imagery in online political messaging.
-Based on this work, we highlight the need for special care when applying automated methods to characterize the variety of images used in online political discourse.
+While this finding is consistent with existing literature, we also find that standard deep learning models for image characterization may capture only a portion of this structure.
+Across multiple models of image representation, two visually similar images can convey divergent ideological messages.
+Despite this divergence, these models result in consistent types of imagery and correlations with ideological positions.
+Certain types of imagery, however, appear to have limited to no significant effect related to ideology, and it is difficult to attribute that result to real patterns of behavior among MoCs or to semantic collapse in visually oriented image models.
+Additionally, while four of our five image-embedding models produce largely consistent clusters, one model, InceptionV3, diverges strongly from the other three, suggesting different visual interpretations based on model architectures despite similar training datasets.
+We therefore highlight the need for special care when applying automated methods to characterize the variety of images used in online political discourse.